Research

 Abstract: Query Theory offers a psychological process theory of preference construction that shows how attentional processes and memory dynamics give rise to framing effects and other judgment and choice anomalies also modeled by Prospect Theory and its functional or “as-if” account.
 Since its introduction in 2007, a series of studies have examined Query Theory accounts of framing effects in risky choice, intertemporal choice, and multi-attribute decisions.
 The present review used meta-analytic techniques to evaluate the main claims of query theory by synthesizing findings from 27 papers.
 Across three meta-analyses, we find that (1) decision frame significantly affects query order (d = 0.34, CI95 = [0.27,0.41]), (2) query theory mechanisms (query order and content) partially mediate the effect of decision frame on choice, and (3) manipulating query order decreases the effect of decision frame on choice from d = 0.92 (CI95 = [0.74,1.09]) to d = 0.39 (CI95 = [0.25,0.53]).

-Jordana W. Composto, Shannon M. Duncan, Eric J. Johnson, & Elke U. Weber (in prep)
+Jordana W. Composto, Shannon M. Duncan, Eric J. Johnson, & Elke U. Weber (under review)

 Timely information about Carbon Capture and Storage can increase willingness to accept the technology by changing perceived risks and benefits